Kennedy-Lab-UW/Duplex-Sequencing/README.md

 	read-2-raw-data.fq

 5. Usage
    Create a folder with both your fastq files in it.

    *PE_BASH_MAKER.py* is a script that outputs a bash script that will execute, in order, all the steps in the data processing pipeline that are needed to obtain the final DCS reads.

    Run *PE_BASH_MAKER.py*, making sure to input the correct read length (option --rlength), using the syntax shown below.
 Although it is recommended that all non-optional inputs be provided, the only inputs that are truely required are --ref, --r1src, --r2src, and --runIdentifier.
 Note that read_type s will not work with the default bash template.
+If you want to write your own template, consult section 9.

     ```
     usage: PE_BASH_MAKER.py [-h] --ref REF --r1src R1SRC --r2src R2SRC